Evidlo/prelim/main.typ

     Carruthers will be inserted into a halo orbit around the L1 Lagrange point (about 1.5 million km from Earth, 235 Re), which is distant enough to observe the entirety of the geocorona from an outside vantage @baliukin over a long period.
     Shown in @carruthers_orbit, this orbit deviates above/below the ecliptic plane by ±7° (xxx Re #rt([FIXME])) and ±28° (xxx Re #rt([FIXME])) in the dawn/dusk direction, providing important angular measurement diversity for tomographic analysis.
-    While multiple spacecraft would be ideal for improving spatiotemporal measurement resolution from the relatively slow 6 month orbit, analysis in @static_validation shows that an observation window of just 2 weeks is sufficient to meet mission retrieval requirements during quiet exospheric conditions.
+    While multiple spacecraft would be ideal for improving spatiotemporal measurement resolution from the relatively slow 6 month orbital period, analysis in @static_validation shows that an observation window of just 2 weeks is sufficient to meet mission retrieval requirements during quiet exospheric conditions.

     #figure(
         grid(
-            columns: 2, gutter: 12pt,
+            columns: 2, gutter: 5pt,
             subfigure(box(width:100pt, height:100pt, stroke:1pt), "orbitfig", "6 month Carruthers orbit around L1"),
-            subfigure(box(width:100pt, height:100pt, stroke:1pt), "orbitfig", "Angular diversity of orbit in ecliptic plane")
+            subfigure(image("figures/los_evolution_15d.png"), "orbitfig", "Angular diversity of orbit in ecliptic plane") ),

-        ),
         caption: [#rt([FIXME: placeholder.])
 Carruthers orbit details]
     ) <carruthers_orbit>